sideos/sideos-did-method/README.md

 #### stored data compromise

 Data stored on a public ledger may be compromised. sideos supports only ledgers with inherent integrity protection, e.g. blockchains or permissioned distributed ledgers.
-The integrity protection may fail, so we are utilizing open source ledgers which are supported actively by the big community.
+The integrity protection may fail, so we are utilizing open source ledgers which are supported actively by a big community.

 #### unsolicited traffic